 Together, the trachea and the two primary bronchi are referred to as the bronchial tree.
 At the end of the bronchial tree lie the alveolar ducts, the alveolar sacs, and finally the alveoli.

 The tubes that make up the bronchial tree perform the same function as the trachea.
 They distribute air to the lungs.

 The alveoli are primarily responsible for exchanging carbon dioxide and oxygen, which occurs in the lungs.

-A layer of protective mucus, called a mucus blanket, covers a large portion of the membrane lining the bronchial tree is an important air purifier.
+A layer of protective mucus, called a mucus blanket, covers a large portion of the membrane lining the bronchial tree and is an important air purifier.
 Your body produces about a half cup of mucus daily.
-Microscopic, hair-like cilia move the cleansing mucus up to the pharynx from the lower part of the bronchial tree.
+Microscopic, hair-like cilia move the cleansing mucus up to the pharynx (a membrane-lined cavity that connects the nose and mouth to the esophagus) from the lower part of the bronchial tree.